Places to visit in Huelva City

-Ready to know all the places to see in Huelva capital?
+Ready to know all the places to visit in Huelva City?
 Let’s start!

-1. Watch the sunset at Muelle del Tinto, on of the best things to do in Huelva city
+1. Watch the sunset at Muelle del Tinto, one of the best things to do in Huelva City

-2. Have a drink or snack ate Plaza de las Monjas
+2. Have a drink or snack at Plaza de las Monjas

 3. Nuestra Señora de la Merced Cathedral

 Another awesome place to visit in the historic center of Huelva is the Cathedral of La Merced, located in Plaza de la Merced.
 In 1954, it was named the seat of the Diocese of Huelva.
 Previously, this building was the church of the Convento de la Merced, founded in 1605.

 4. Wharf of the Caravels

 The Wharf of the Caravels is located just 11 kilometers from the city of Huelva.
 You can visit the replicas of the 3 caravels used by Christopher Columbus (the Pinta, the Niña and the Santa Maria) that left from the port of Palos de la Frontera on August 3rd, 1492 in search of a new trading route with the Indies.
 We all know the rest of the story!
 Apart from visiting the caravels inside, there is also a small museum.

 I recommend this tour called On the Trail of Christopher Columbus, in which you’ll be taken to Palos de la Frontera (town where Columbus’ caravels left from), Santa María de la Rábida Monastery, the Caravels Pier and the “Island of Discovery”.

 One of the best things to do in Huelva City is visiting La Rabida Monastery.
 It is very close to the Wharf of the Caravels, therefore I recommend visiting both places.
 Christopher Columbus stayed there while he planned his trip to leave for the New World.